-It’s that time of year again when Sever’s disease commonly strikes.
+It’s that time of the year again when Sever’s Disease heel pain commonly strikes.
+It often starts with preseason training and gets progressively worse with very active children.

 Are you a parent, grandparent or carer of a young athlete suffering from heel pain due to Sever’s disease?
 If so, it may be time to consider treatment options at Posture Podiatry.
 Our Adelaide Podiatrists have developed an effective treatment program based on over 35 years of experience in the treatment of kids’ heel pain.